 4- Sowing - After sterilization of the glove-box

 1) Take the container that will host your seeds and your previously sterilized syringe containing your seeds.

-2) Open the container, remove the cotton tip of the syringe and rapid pressure to expel the contents of the syringe in your culture medium and then close your container.
+2) Open the container, remove the cotton tip of the syringe and rapid pressure to expel the contents of the syringe after emptying the excess sterile water in your culture medium and then close your container.

 3) If you opt for planting in the glass tube, collect the seeds using a spatula and spread them out on the agar surface.

 4) Once your seedlings, be sure to close your container.
 Open the glove-box, remove the container and shoot it with cellophane.
 Place it in your grow room.

 Do not forget to identify your seedlings using labels or markers.

 Epiphytic or terrestrial: Calcium hypochlorite for 5 minutes

 Vandae or Paphiopedilum: Calcium Hypochlorite for 6 minutes

 Phalaenopsis: Hydrogen peroxide 10 Volumes modified for 6mn

 If you know at what time your cap off, you can perform this technique.
 The capsule must be closed so the interior will still sterile which will greatly increase the chances of germination.